-36. Where a student maintains a dependant who is ordinarily resident outside the United Kingdom, the LA/SFW has discretion to determine the basic amount of ADG payable, if any, to a maximum of £2,732 (regulation 27(3)(b)).
+16. Where a student maintains a dependant who is ordinarily resident outside the United Kingdom, SFW has discretion to determine the basic amount of ADG payable, if any, to a maximum of £2,732 (regulation 27(3)(b)).

-Childcare Grant (regulation 28)
+CHILDCARE GRANT (REGULATION 28)

-- 37. The Childcare Grant broadly mirrors the childcare element of the Working Tax Credit (WTC) / Universal Credit (UC) administered by HM Revenue & Customs.
+17. The Childcare Grant broadly mirrors the childcare element of the Working Tax Credit (WTC) / Universal Credit (UC) administered by HM Revenue & Customs.
 The Childcare Grant is available to students with dependent children (subject to income assessment) who incur "prescribed childcare charges".
 Prescribed childcare charges means childcare charges of a description prescribed for the purposes of section 12 of the Tax Credits Act 2002.
-In other words a charge incurred is a prescribed childcare charge if it is one that potentially attracts the childcare element of WTC / UC. - 38.
+In other words a charge incurred is a prescribed childcare charge if it is one that potentially attracts the childcare element of WTC / UC.

 The childcare element of the WTC / UC is payable in respect of registered or approved childcare.
-The types of childcare that can potentially attract the childcare element of WTC / UC, and therefore also potentially attract the Childcare Grant, are set out at paragraphs 46-54. - 39.
-The Childcare Grant also broadly mirrors the childcare element of WTC / UC in circumstances where the registered or approved childcare provider is a relative of the child or the childcare is considered to be compulsory education (see paragraph55). - 40.
-The AY 2015/16 Student Support Regulations have been amended to state that students cannot claim Childcare Grant if they have a partner who is claiming support for childcare through the NHS bursary scheme.
-Students are not permitted to top one award up by claiming additional government funding from another department; support towards childcare costs should only be claimed from one government source, even where that funding does not cover the full costs of childcare. - 41.
-Students who are potentially eligible for the Childcare Grant are: - lone parents; - student couples with children; and - student parents with partners, including partners with income.
+The types of qualifying childcare that can potentially attract the childcare element of WTC / UC, and therefore also potentially attract the Childcare Grant, are set out below.

+The Childcare Grant also broadly mirrors the childcare element of WTC / UC in circumstances where the registered or approved childcare provider is a relative of the child or the childcare is considered to be compulsory education.

+Students cannot claim Childcare Grant if they have a partner who is claiming support for childcare through the NHS bursary scheme.
+Students are not permitted to top one award up by claiming additional government funding from another department; support towards childcare costs should only be claimed from one government source, even where that funding does not cover the full costs of childcare.

+Students who are potentially eligible for the Childcare Grant are:

+- lone parents;

+- student couples with children; and

+- student parents with partners, including partners with income.
 (Entitlement is subject to the level of income and the amount of childcare costs.)

-- 42. The Childcare Grant is available in respect of an academic year in which the student incurs prescribed childcare charges for: - a dependent child who is under the age of 15 immediately before the beginning of the academic year; including a dependent child who is born after the beginning of the academic year; or - a dependent child who has special educational needs within the meaning of section 312 of the Education Act 1996 and is under the age of 17 immediately before the beginning of the academic year, including a dependent child who is born after the beginning of the academic year. - 43.
+The Childcare Grant is available in respect of an academic year in which the student incurs prescribed childcare charges for:

+• a dependent child who is under the age of 15 immediately before the beginning of the academic year; including a dependent child who is born after the beginning of the academic year; or

+• a dependent child who has special educational needs within the meaning of section 312 of the Education Act 1996 and is under the age of 17 immediately before the beginning of the academic year, including a dependent child who is born after the beginning of the academic year.

 A child with special educational needs within the meaning of the Education Act 1996 is a child who has a learning difficulty which calls for special educational provision to be made for them.
-A learning difficulty is defined in the Act as a significantly greater difficulty in learning than the majority of children of their age or a disability that prevents or hinders a child from making use of educational facilities of a kind generally provided for children of their age in schools within the LA's area. - 44.
-The definition of 'dependant' given at paragraph 26 (regulation 31(1)) also applies to the Childcare Grant. - 45.
+A learning difficulty is defined in the Act as a significantly greater difficulty in learning than the majority of children of their age or a disability that prevents or hinders a child from making use of educational facilities of a kind generally provided for children of their age in schools within the LA's area.

+The definition of 'dependant' (regulation 31(1)) also applies to the Childcare Grant.

 The Childcare Grant is not counted as income by Jobcentre Plus or local authority Housing Benefit sections, when assessing a student's entitlement to income related benefits.